Photo Gallery

 After descending into the valley you are greeted by towering walls of rock and snow with the Bow valley behind you.
 There are some incredible opportunities for photos here where the light helps seperate the subject from the background nicely.
 I would love to see how this area is lit up during dawn / dusk.
 Past the looming couloirs on the right lies the objective of the day, a wider steep but skinnable couloir.

-Our First (Baby) Couloir
+Our First Baby Couloir

 surprise pass couloir (left) and 4 backcountry skiiers at the top of surprise pass couloir (right)

 As our first baby couloir we were quite excited to reach the top.
 We managed to outpace the encroaching shadow creeping up on us from Haddo peak.
 The skin track made for a solid climb minus the slightly mushy corners from previous groups.
-While the conditions were nice that day, a passing guide advised us that the climb up the couloir can become quite wind loaded.
+While the conditions were nice that day, a passing guide advised us that the climb up the couloir can become quite wind and storm loaded.
 Be sure to review recent trends and exercise caution if it's been storming the day of.

 backcountry snowboarder descending surprise pass couloir with rock faces on either side

 The angle of the field below mellows out and provides a few hundred meters of delicious fall-line skiing.
 If you had energy to spare, you can stop halfway down and bootpack up the dogleg couloir on skiier's left.
-As you begin to approach the bottom, err to the left.
-There's a tempting section through some trees on the right but it has much less coverage and descends into an awkward area.
-Rounding the corner towards the hiking trails there's a small creekbed to avoid falling into.

 Back to Adventure!